 Examples of Harassment include, but are not limited to:

-Sexual misconduct includes sex discrimination, sexual harassment, and sexual assault.
+Sexual misconduct includes sex discrimination, sexual harassment, sexual assault, domestic violence, dating violence, and stalking.
 Sexual misconduct can be committed by men or women, and it can occur between people of the same or different sex.

 Discrimination (as defined above) on the basis of an individual's sex.